+The average monthly daily discharge Ortho-P loads since the 2012/13 season are presented in Figure 4-6.
 The dry season ortho-P loads discharged to the Bay generally appear to exhibit a decreasing trend which may be attributed to different two different sampling requirements under the Section 13267 Letter and the Nutrient Watershed Permit.
-More details on these discrepancies are provided in Section 5.6.

 Figure 4-6.
-Dry Season Average Daily Ortho-P Discharge
+Historical Average Monthly Daily Discharge Ortho-P Load Values